jon-acker/requirejs-di-mocks-example/Tutorial.md

 >> 0 failures
 ```

-##Using the module in the production envionment
+##Using the module in the production environment
-Requirejs can be instructed, on load, to run an intial module, often called main.js.
+Requirejs can be instructed, on load, to run an initial module, often called main.js.
 Your index.html needs to read as follows:
 ```
 <script src="node_modules/grunt-template-jasmine-requirejs/vendor/require-2.1.10.js" data-main="main.js"></script>
 ```